 Contact James about Agenda (news) and Tales from the Bush.

 Section editor (part-time)

-I commission and edit the Q&A section, and write previews and behind-the-scenes articles about natural-history TV and radio.
+I commission and edit the Q&A section, book reviews and write previews and behind-the-scenes articles about natural-history TV and radio.

 When not at work I can usually be found on a slide or in a ball pool with my young sons.